OpenMDAO/OpenMDAO/openmdao/docs/features/building_blocks/components/metamodelstructured_comp.rst

 +---------------+--------+------------------------------------------------------------------+

-Note that `MetaModelStructuredComp` only accepts scaler inputs and outputs.
+Note that `MetaModelStructuredComp` only accepts scalar inputs and outputs.
 If you have a multivariable function, each input variable needs its own named OpenMDAO input.

 For multi-dimensional data, fits are computed on a separable per-axis basis.
 A single interpolation